 - Local labels, also referred to simply as labels, only make connections within a sheet.
 Add a local label with the A button in the right toolbar. - Global labels make connections anywhere in a schematic, regardless of sheet.
 Add a global label with the button in the right toolbar. - Hierarchical labels connect to hierarchical sheet pins and are used in hierarchical schematics for connecting child sheets to their parent sheet.
-Add a hierarchical label with the AO- button in the right toolbar. - NOTE Labels that have the same name will connect, regardless of the label type, if they are in the same sheet. - TIP You can convert from one type of label to another type of label using the Change To tools.
+Add a hierarchical label with the Ato button in the right toolbar.

+Labels that have the same name will connect, regardless of the label type, if they are in the same sheet.